17–22 May 2026

 Europe/Zurich timezone

-Optimization of Fermilab Booster using hybrid Bayesian/RL framework
+Optimization of Fermilab Booster using a hybrid Bayesian and RL framework

 MOP6312